 \section{Introduction}

 Feedback has become an increasingly indispensable resource in modern communication systems.
-For reliable communications, the receiver sends ``ACK/NACK '' signals back to the transmitter to decided whether a re-transmission round is needed in the TCP/IP protocol.
+For reliable communications, the receiver sends ``ACK/NACK '' signals back to the transmitter to decide whether a retransmission round is needed in TCP/IP.
 The more efficient hybrid automatic repeat request (HARQ) protocol tries to make use of the received data and some incremental redundancy to recover the message.
 With the assistance of the so-called 1-bit feedback, rateless codes \cite{Raptor06} or fountain codes \cite{MacKayFountain} were proposed for broadcast channels, which provide better rate compatibility than traditional forward error correction codes.
-For wireless communications, feedback is playing a crucial rule as it conveys channel state information, which triggers the beamforming, pre-coding and a series of optimization schedules on the sending side.
+For wireless communications, feedback is playing a crucial role as it conveys channel state information, which triggers the beamforming, precoding and a series of optimization schedules at the transmitter.

 In this work, we focus on the design of channel coding in the presence of feedback.
-Although Shannon proved that using feedback does not improve the capacity of memoryless point-to-point channels, it certainly changes the trade-off between error probability and complexity for erasure correction.
-A celebrated evidence is the coding scheme proposed by Schalkwijk and Kailath \cite{SK1966}, named as the SK coding for additive white Gaussian noise (AWGN) channels.
+Although Shannon proved that using feedback does not improve the capacity of memoryless point-to-point channels, it certainly changes the trade-off between error probability and complexity for error correction.
+A celebrated example is the coding scheme proposed by Schalkwijk and Kailath \cite{SK1966}, named as the SK coding for additive white Gaussian noise (AWGN) channel.
 It achieves the capacity with doubly exponential decay in the error probability, which is better than the best random coding without feedback.
 Note that the SK coding was originally designed using noiseless feedback, and it has been subsequently extended to the noisy feedback and secure communication scenarios \cite{NoisyFB17, DaiBinFB20}.